-Advance Accounts
+Advance Spending

 Most federal agencies allow advance spending, or the ability for NIU to authorize pre-award costs up to 90 days before the agency-authorized award start date.

-Benefits of an Advance Account
+Benefits of an Advance Spending

 • Permits PIs to incur expenses necessary for the project to keep research plans on schedule.
 This helps the PI and NIU be more competitive when pursuing future funding, which is critical to the university’s research mission.